 7. Click the Exit button to quit the program, or click the New button to start a new test.

 You can set an option to show the end-of-test report and whether students can print the report.

-Get Results from a LAN Test
+Get Results from an Online (LAN) Test